 Visit the Sagrada Familia

-The Gaudí masterpiece is spectacular on the outside but the inside is where things get really special.
+The Gaudí masterpiece is spectacular on the outside but the interior is where things get really special.
 With colourful shafts of light flooding through the windows and geometric shapes that look almost cartoon-like, this is one queue that’s well worth the wait.

-Feast on Churros and Chocolate
+Indulge in Churros and Chocolate

 Find a tiny cafe in the Gothic Quarter with a table outside and settle in for an afternoon of people watching.
 Smothering churros in lip-smackingly thick dipping chocolate — is there really any better way to spend a lazy afternoon in the sunshine?

 P.S.
 Want more Spain travel tips?
 Check out our full page for a full breakdown on top things to do, eat, and see!